-The Fort Worth Fire Department is led by Fire Chief Rudolph “Rudy” Jackson, Jr.
+The Fort Worth Fire Department was recently led by Fire Chief Rudolph “Rudy” Jackson, Jr.

 Chief Jackson was selected by the City Manager and confirmed by the City Council on March 20, 2007, following a nationwide search.
 He was chosen from among fifty applicants after an intensive interview process.

-Jackson is Fort Worth’s 12th Fire Chief since the City went to a professional fire service in 1893.
+Jackson was Fort Worth’s 12th Fire Chief since the City went to a professional fire service in 1893.

 At the time of his appointment as Fire Chief, Jackson had been serving as the interim Fire Chief since September 23, 2006, due to the sudden death of then Fire Chief L. Charles Gaines.
 Jackson served as a Deputy Fire Chief in the Gaines administration.